Glycogen in humans: structure, role, localization, and energy yield

 Covalent regulation

-The metabolic changes induced by the binding of insulin, glucagon and adrenaline to receptors on plasma membrane of hepatocytes and skeletal muscle cells are summarized below.
+The metabolic changes induced by the binding of insulin, glucagon, and adrenaline to receptors on the plasma membrane of hepatocytes and skeletal muscle cells are discussed below.

-Insulin is secreted by pancreatic beta cells in response to high blood glucose levels due to, for example, a meal rich in carbohydrates, and has an anabolic effect.
-When insulin binds to the receptors on the cell surface of hepatocytes and skeletal muscle cells, it triggers a cascade of reactions that results in the dephosphorylation of:
+Insulin is secreted by pancreatic β-cells in response to high blood glucose levels, for example after a carbohydrate-rich meal, and has an anabolic effect.
+When insulin binds to receptors on the cell surface of hepatocytes and skeletal muscle cells, it triggers a cascade of reactions that results in the dephosphorylation of:

 • glycogen phosphorylase, which is inhibited;